• Skip to main content

 All are great to take pictures of beautiful Iceland.

-Best lava field in Iceland
+5 Best lava fields in Iceland – List and Map

-• Eldhraun is one of the the largest of its kind and easy to stop by along Road 1
+• Eldhraun is one of the largest of its kind and easy to stop by along Road 1

 • Leirhnjukur is a young flow, so you can still see fumes coming out